volcanicminds/volcanic-minds-website/readme.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

-## Additional notes

-### `Volar / Vetur / TypeScript`

-Make sure you turn off Vetur VSCode extension and leave only Volar enabled, as suggested in vscode/extensions.json.
-Also disable @buildin:typescript in VSCode extensions to enable Take Over Mode